ComMarker Omni X Review: Is the Step Up From the Omni 1 Worth It?

 Final Verdict

 The ComMarker Omni X is a genuinely excellent UV laser engraver — more capable, more automated, and safer than the Omni 1 in specific and meaningful ways.
 The 3D crystal engraving capability is remarkable at this price point.
-The Class 1 enclosure solves a real operational problem for businesses that couldn't run an open-frame laser safely.
+The Class 1 enclosure solves a real operational problem.
 The LiDAR autofocus is a real workflow improvement at volume.
+Tom's Hardware described it as delivering several worthwhile improvements, with early fan and exhaust issues both now addressed in production hardware.

 Frequently Asked Questions